njfdev/rtlsdr-radio/README.md

 ## Installation

-> Note: I have been having issues with building through GitHub Actions, so the GitHub Releases have HD Radio functionality disabled (FM Radio still works though!).
-I recommend [compiling from source](#compiling-from-source) if you want to listen to HD Radio.
+> Note: A recent upgrade to Tauri V2 has caused HD Radio to stop working.
+This is being investigated.

 Installation should be as simple as going to the [GitHub Releases](https://github.com/njfdev/rtlsdr-radio/releases) and downloading the most recent application from the "Assets" dropdown for your specific OS.